Aarryaa9/sentiment-analysis/sentiment-analysis/README.md

 bash

 python bulk_predict.py real_test.csv
-This will give you predicted sentiments for your test data.
+This will give  predicted sentiments for  test data.

 Visualization
 Chart: visuals/chart.png — shows the model’s performance in a simple visual way.

 License
 This project is open for anyone to use and learn from.